A small chat with Tom Segev about art and the Internet

 By: Tal Levy 25 July, 2021

-few weeks ago I invited Tom Segev, a young and talented artist to my studio to eat a very spicy Thai quick mill noodles and to talk with him a bit about his practice and works.
+A few weeks ago, I had the pleasure of inviting Tom Segev, a young and talented artist, to my studio for a bowl of extra-spicy Thai noodles and a conversation about his work and creative practice.

-Segev is part of a cultural evolution of artists with extremely unique and inspiring ideas.
+Segev is part of an exciting cultural movement, embodying a new wave of artists with unique, thought-provoking ideas.

 Hi Tom, Tell us a little about yourself.